mirecekd/tesla-kecal/README.md

 1. Create new input buttons in Home Assistant
 2. Add corresponding automations with unique intent actions
 3. Create new Tasker profiles and tasks
-4. Update popup scene with additional buttons
+4. Update popup scene and widgets with additional buttons

 ### Audio Settings Optimization